 Stephenson has a Master’s Degree in Health Planning from the University of Michigan, a law degree from Atlanta’s Woodrow Wilson College of Law and a Bachelor’s Degree from Eastern Michigan University.
 She is also a graduate of the Harvard University Government Program.

-An 18-year resident of DeKalb County, she has worked tirelessly for her community and the needs of children, seniors and others.
+A resident of DeKalb County, she has worked tirelessly for her community and the needs of children, seniors and others.
 Stephenson has served as president of the Decatur-DeKalb Chapter of 100 Black Women and is active in Greenforest Baptist Church.

 Sam A. Williams

-He has served as the President of Central Atlanta Progress where he organized downtown leaders to create a privatized police force, cutting crime in half and leading to resurgence in downtown residential living.
-He serves as the Chairman of numerous boards and organizations including: the Atlanta Convention and Visitors Bureau and the Jekyll Island Authority.
-He was Founding Chairman of the Atlanta World Trade Club and a Member of the Carter Center Board of Councilors, the National Council on Philanthropy, the Action Forum, the Emory University Board of Visitors, the Georgia Tech Board of Advisors and the Corporation for Olympic Development in Atlanta.
+He serves as chairman of several boards and organizations, including the Atlanta Convention and Visitors Bureau and the Jekyll Island Authority.
+He was founding chairman of the Atlanta World Trade Club and a member of the Carter Center Board of Councilors, the National Council on Philanthropy, the Action Forum, the Emory University Board of Visitors, the Georgia Tech Board of Advisors and the Corporation for Olympic Development in Atlanta.

 Williams is a graduate of Georgia Institute of Technology and Harvard Business School.